mikechau/react-primer-draft/README.md

 In this example, we have a `ShoppingList` parent component, that renders a `List` child component.

-Lets walk through the process:
+Let's walk through the process:

 1. `ShoppingList` sets its initial state of `items` to an array: